crcerror/lfl-create/README.md

 The the retro idea was born to use description files for a favourite launcher system.

-If we open that file every information is introduced here _First line gives the full ROM-path_ `/home/pi/RetroPie/roms/gb/Tetris (JUE) 1.1.gb`
+If we open that file every information is introduced here:

+_First line gives the full ROM-path_
+`/home/pi/RetroPie/roms/gb/Tetris (JUE) 1.1.gb`